 As well as being proactive, your life should be easier with an online accountant, not harder.
 One of the advantages of engaging with a technology-driven firm is that they use systems that make it easier to do business online.

 - For example; Accountant Online conducts Know-Your-Customer procedures online using our online profile area and ID software, ID-Pal.
-This means you don’t need to come to our office or get your identification certified by Gardaí or public notary.
+This means you don’t need to come to our office or get your identification certified by Gardaí or a public notary.

 - Digital signing software, like Dropbox Sign, is used to make signing important documents easier and quicker.